Whether you are starting your business or you need to expand, Burnsville can put together a program that will work for you.

 OPEN TO BUSINESS

-In addition to direct consulting, the Open to Business program can link entrepreneurs with additional resources to help them succeed, including training programs, community or governmental servcies, and industry and business professionals.
+In addition to direct consulting, the Open to Business program can link entrepreneurs with additional resources to help them succeed, including training programs, community or governmental services, and industry and business professionals.
 Open To Business also offers a loan program up to $25,000 for start-ups and larger loans/packages for established businesses.
-Consultant hours are by appointment.
-Appointments can be made by emailing Karen Schaffhausen or calling her at 612-706-3926.

 Visit the Open to Business website for more information.